whmou/whmou.github.io/_posts/2020-10-9-7-Things-About-Java-ForkJoin-Framework.md

 }
 ```
 Notes:
-1. RecursiveAction does return a value, it's just always null, so unlike `RecursiveTask`, it doesn't carry the result, usually used on changing the property/item directly.
+1. RecursiveAction does return a value, it's just always null, so unlike <red_hl>RecursiveTask</red_hl>, it doesn't carry the result, usually used on changing the property/item directly.